-11. Contains text which is plainly printed in black or blue ink the size of which is uniform and not less than 10-point with a low-er-case unspaced alphabet length not less than 120-point;
+11. Contains text which is plainly printed in black or blue ink the size of which is uniform and not less than 10-point with a lower-case unspaced alphabet length not less than 120-point;

 12. Contains a provision describing the review and appeal procedure for denied claims required by s.
-632.84, Stats., and a provision describing any grievance rights required by s.
-632.83, Stats., applicable to Medicare supplement and Medicare replacement policies; and
+632.84, Stats.; and http://docs.legis.wisconsin.gov/code/admin_code COMMISSIONER OF INSURANCE

-13. Is approved by the commissioner.
+Is approved by the commissioner.